Frequently Asked Questions

 Q: Can Drucker School graduates apply to the Program?

-A: Alumni within five years of graduation may apply to the J.D program and, if accepted, can apply Drucker School credits toward their business degree.
+A: Alumni within five years of graduation may apply to the J.D program and, if accepted, can apply Drucker School credits toward their law degree.
 Alumni must meet the same admissions requirements as other applicants.

 [ Top of Page ]

 Q: What if I graduated more than five years ago?